magnetsystems/r2m-plugin-android/README.md

-# rest2mobile Plugin for Android Studio & IntelliJ IDEA
+# rest2mobile plugin for Android Studio & IntelliJ IDEA

 Use the rest2mobile plugin to generate Android code to interface with REST APIs.
 For information on how to use the plugin, see https://github.com/magnetsystems/r2m/wiki.